 Our growth strategy is to open stores in new and existing markets, as well as to increase sales in existing stores.
 Adding stores in the markets we currently serve often enables us to benefit from enhanced name recognition and achieves advertising and operating synergies.
+In fiscal 2006, we opened 42 new stores and entered the Indianapolis, Indiana; Dayton, greater-Cleveland, Akron, Ohio; and St Louis, Missouri markets.
 In fiscal 2007, we opened 42 new stores and entered the Tulsa, Oklahoma; Detroit, Michigan; Chicago, Illinois; and Milwaukee, Wisconsin markets.
 In fiscal 2008, we opened 39 new stores and entered the Philadelphia, Pennsylvania and Kansas City, Kansas markets.
-In fiscal 2009, we opened 49 new stores and entered the California and western Michigan markets.
-We expect to open approximately 55 new stores in fiscal 2010.
-Approximately 90% of the new stores we intend to open in fiscal 2010 will be located in states in which we are currently located.
+We expect to open approximately 45 new stores in fiscal 2009.
+Approximately 85% of the new stores we intend to open in fiscal 2009 will be located in states in which we are currently located.